carsongee/carsongee.github.io/_posts/2016-08-04-my-petty-software-rules.md

 lines quickly slide to worthless, simple explicit changes are easier to verify through the deployment pipeline, and bug triage through blame, history, and bisect go ten times faster with fewer commits.
-Either fixup or squash on the branch your on, or squash on merge.
+Either fixup or squash on the branch you're on, or squash on merge.
 However you do it, avoid the bisect of "added a period" commit messages that are murder on bug fixers.